cambragol/Fallout-Sonora/_pages/download.md

 Click one of the icons below to download the first release translations for Fallout: Sonora and the Sonora Dayglow DLC.
 The translations are in .zip files, which can be installed by following the 'Install Instructions' below.

+Determine the version that is best for you:

+1. sonora_eng_DLC_script.zip is used with a vanilla install of Fallout: Sonora and Dayglow DLC, and will also improve the dialogues, quests, and several aspects of gameplay through script fixes.
+This is the recommend version.

+2. sonora_eng_DLC.zip is used with a vanilla install of Fallout: Sonora and Dayglow DLC.
+Pure Vanilla.

+3. sonora_eng.zip is used with a vanilla install of Fallout: Sonora, that does not include the Dayglow DLC.
+Pure Vanilla.

 For most users the [Sonora + Dayglow DLC + Script Patch 1.0](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9.9/sonora_eng_DLC_script.zip) version is recommended

 ### `First Release`